 What Is an Ink Brush?

 A traditional artist’s tool for calligraphy and painting is an ink brush.
-The ink brush, which was invented the Chinese, has a fine tapered point that is ideal for creating delicate line and tone variations.
+The ink brush, which was invented by the Chinese, has a fine tapered point that is ideal for creating delicate line and tone variations.
 The hair of an animal such as a goat or a rabbit is used to make high-quality ink brushes.
 Bamboo is commonly used for the brush handle, but other materials such as jade or ivory can also be used.

 Depending on the type of animal hair used, ink brushes have varying degrees of flexibility.
 A goat hair brush is softer, while a rabbit hair brush is firmer.
 Weasel hair brushes are extremely stiff.
 A high-quality ink brush, according to experts, should have a long, semi-transparent tip.

 The hair on ink brushes is also different lengths.
-The artist’s choice of ink brush is determined personal preference and the subject matter.
+The artist’s choice of ink brush is determined by personal preference and the subject matter.
 Brushes that are small are best for small designs.
 Paintings benefit from large ink brushes.

 The quality of each line and the excellence of the brushstroke are two of the most important aspects of traditional East Asian calligraphy and painting.
 Color, shape, and texture are important in Western art, but in traditional East Asian painting and calligraphy, they are less so.
 To create the right brush stroke and line quality with an ink brush, the artist must have excellent hand-eye coordination.
 In calligraphy, especially, the brush stroke must exude self-assurance.
 Any hesitation or hesitancy will show up in the artwork.